Accelize/GettingStarted_Examples/FAQ/FAQ.md

     ```

-**How to generate a DCP of the Protected IP using the Vitis Flow**
+## **How to generate a DCP of the Protected IP using the Vitis Flow**
-Edit the packahe kernel script as follows:
+Edit the package kernel script as follows:
 ```tcl
 set kernel_vendor xilinx.com
 set kernel_library RTLKernel